spring4d/benchmark/README.md

 ### Running a Subset of Benchmarks

 The `--benchmark_filter=<regex>` option (or `benchmark_filter=<regex>`
-environment variable) can be used to only run the benchmarks that match the specified `<regex>`.
+global variable) can be used to only run the benchmarks that match the specified `<regex>`.
 For example:

 ```bash